MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 Workaround: create a new non-HTTPS API entry (enter "http://api.openstreetmap.org/api/0.6/" as API URL) and select that.
 0.9.8 and later versions already have such an entry, you only need to activate it.

+Note that the same issue may apply to certain background and overlay layers.

 #### "301 Moved Permanently" error when trying to download

 The OpenStreetMap API server you are using is likely redirecting HTTP (non-encrypted) to HTTPS (encrypted) connections.
 Try changing the API configuration to use HTTPS.